Alexander Mar Thoma: Malankara throne

 After the great swearing-in 1653, it became necessary to appoint a bishop.
 For this purpose, a special chair was made and Mar Thoma I the first bishop of Malankara church was enthroned.
-This throne, used for the consecration of Mar Thoma I, is in the possession of the Mar Thoma Church and is kept at Tiruvalla, It has been used in the installation of every Mar Thoma Metropolitan, to this day, so that the continuity of the throne of Mar Thoma is ensured.
+This throne, used for the consecration of Mar Thoma I, is in the possession of the Malankara Mar Thoma Syrian Church and is kept at Tiruvalla, It has been used in the installation of every Mar Thoma Metropolitan, to this day, so that the continuity of the throne of Mar Thoma is ensured.
 This was the throne used for the consecration of Mar Thoma XIX, Dr. Alexander Mar Thoma Metropolitan in the year 1976.

 Enthronement

-Juhanon Mar Thoma Metropolitan died in September 1976.
+Juhanon Mar Thoma Metropolitan died in 1976.
 Being the senior bishop, Alexander Mar Theophilus Suffragan Metropolitan was enthroned as the next Metropolitan on 23 October 1976 at Kottayam and was given the name Alexander Mar Thoma Metropolitan.

 Developmental projects

 For the development of underdeveloped villages and for the low-income group, the Metropolitan took interest to begin a number of development projects.
-They included CARD (Christian Agency for Rural Development); STARD South Travancore Agency for Rural Development); for ladies SVS (Sthree Jena Vikasana Samithi) and MCRD (Marthoma Centre for Rehabilitation and Development).
+They included CARD (Christian Agency for Rural Development); STARD (South Travancore Agency for Rural Development); for ladies SVS (Sthree Jena Vikasana Samithi) and MCRD (Marthoma Centre for Rehabilitation and Development).
 For backward children Nava Jyothi school and for hill tribes, Giri Deepthi school were established.

 Ecumenical relations

 During this period a number of Marthomites settled in various parts of India and began to emigrate to other countries.
 This made it necessary to get the assistance of various established churches in those areas.
 For this, Mar Thoma church came into close relation with suitable churches in various parts of India and around the world.

+He was president of the Bible Society of India for 10 years.

 Mar Thoma Church is an active member of the World Council of Churches.
 Mar Thoma Church, Church of South India and Church of North India formed a joint council in 1978.

 Came into full communion with the Anglican communion.
 So in 1980 he attended the enthronement of Robert Runcie as Archbishop of Canterbury, and in 1984 attended its consultative council in Nairobi.

 Last days

 By 1999, his health deteriorated and he wished to pass on his responsibilities to his successor.
-So, according to the decision of church Mandalam (representative assembly), he was elevated to the position of Valia Thirumeni (senior Metropolitan) on 23 November 1999 and the responsibilities of the church were given to his successor Philipose Mar Chrysostom Suffragan Metropolitan.
+So, according to the decision of church Mandalam (representative assembly), he was elevated to the position of Valia Thirumeni (senior Metropolitan).
+The responsibilities of the church were given to his successor Philipose Mar Chrysostom Suffragan Metropolitan.
 Alexander Mar Thoma was the first Valia Thirumeni of the church.

 He died on 11 January 2000 and was interred in the Bishops' cemetery in the SCS Compound, Tiruvalla.